Eve of Persecution

 In April 1999, an article appeared in Tianjin city deriding Falun Gong.
 The article was authored by the brother-in-law of China’s public security bureau chief and member of the CCP’s powerful Politburo Standing Committee, Luo Gan.

 When Falun Gong practitioners requested the release of those detained, they were told that the police acted upon instructions from Beijing, and that the arrested practitioners would not be released without authorization from Beijing.
-The Tianjin police suggested to Falun Gong practitioners if they want to petition, they must go to the capital.
-“Only going to Beijing can resolve the problem.”
+The Tianjin police suggested to Falun Gong practitioners that if they wanted to petition, they must go to the capital: “Only going to Beijing can resolve the problem.”

 On April 25th, 10,000-20,000 Falun Gong adherents gathered peacefully outside the government’s central appeals office, and were directed by security forces to assemble immediately outside the Zhongnanhai central government compound.